Snowflake-Labs/terraform-provider-snowflake/README.md

 > ⚠️ **Please note**: If you believe you have found a security issue, _please responsibly disclose_ by contacting us at [team-cloud-foundation-tools-dl@snowflake.com](mailto:team-cloud-foundation-tools-dl@snowflake.com).

+> ⚠️ **Disclaimer**: the project is still in the 0.x.x version, which means it’s still in the experimental phase (check [Go module versioning](https://go.dev/doc/modules/version-numbers#v0-number) for more details).
+It can be used in production but makes no stability or backward compatibility guarantees.
+We do not provide backward bug fixes and, therefore, always suggest using the newest version.
+We are providing only limited support for the provider; priorities will be assigned on a case-by-case basis.
+>
+> Our main current goals are stabilization, addressing existing issues, and providing the missing features (prioritizing the GA features; supporting PrPr and PuPr features are not high priorities now).
+>
+> With all that in mind, we aim to reach V1 with a stable, reliable, and functional provider.
+V1 will be free of all the above limitations.

 ----

 ![.github/workflows/ci.yml](https://github.com/Snowflake-Labs/terraform-provider-snowflake/workflows/.github/workflows/ci.yml/badge.svg)